Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

     Click this button to update the list of connections.

 - *VIEW*
     Click the drop-down list to select the view.
 All created views are displayed in the drop-down list.
-For a detailed description of how to create and edit a list view, see [Work with lists](../../Core1Platform/UsingCore1/04_WorkWithLists.md).
+For a detailed description of how to create and edit a list view, see [Work with lists](../../Core1Platform/UsingCore1/04_WorkWithLists.md).  <!---Preliminary link-->

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all connections in the list are selected.